 What does a good loyalty programme look like?

 Loyalty programmes and clubs for hotels can take many different shapes.
-The most common ones involve the accrual of points which guests can build up and then redeem for various benefits.
+The most common ones involve the accrual of points that guests can build up and then redeem for various benefits.

-The sky is your limit in terms of the loyalty club or programme your build, as long as you keep some basic principles in mind:
+The sky is your limit in terms of the loyalty club or programmes your build, as long as you keep some basic principles in mind:

 - A loyalty programme must be for the long-term so customers can enjoy it and positively influence your property’s reputation

-- Build in flexibility to redeem in your scheme.
-Research indicates that about 20% guests don’t participate in a loyalty scheme because the offerings do not interest them.
-Another 60% like to choose their benefits at time of redemption
+- Build-in flexibility to redeem in your scheme.
+Research indicates that about 20% of guests don’t participate in a loyalty scheme because the offerings do not interest them.
+Another 60% like to choose their benefits at the time of redemption

 Loyalty and revenue generation: how they are linked?